MBowey/Assignment_20_SmartContracts/README.md

 ### Files and Getting Started

 Navigate to the [Remix IDE](https://remix.ethereum.org) and create new solidity files for each contract.

-Attached are links to the code for each smart contract.
+Below are links to the code for each smart contract.

 * [`AssociateProfitSplitter.sol`](Starter-Code/AssociateProfitSplitter.sol) -- Level 1 Code.